StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

 # Cluster Computing
 ## What is a compute (or computer) cluster?
 A compute cluster is a set of computers that work together so that they can be regarded as a single entity.
-These inter-connected computers (known as nodes) run software to coordinate the running of programs across the system.
+These inter-connected computers (known as nodes, a sometime blades) run software to coordinate the running of programs across the system.
 The diagram below gives an overview of a compute cluster.

  ![Figure 1 - Compute cluster schematic](assets/cluster_computing_schematic.png)
 Figure 1 - Compute cluster schematic